Short Sale

 reasons why many agents do this and it is explained in

-detail on my "all
+detail on my all

-about short sales" page.
+about short sales page.
 Instead of a teaser

 price, I will always list your home at fair market

-value to help attract legitimate, quality
+value to help attract legitimate, qualified buyers.

 There is little or no cost to